Discovery of the oldest DNA in the world dating back 2 million years

 No less than 41 fragments have been studied by scientists.
 Thanks to innovative technology, they were able to take these fragments, twice as old as previous records, from a Siberian mammoth bone.

-The method used “provides a fundamental understanding of why minerals or sediments can preserve DNA…it’s a Pandora’s box we’re about to open,” says Karina Sand, who leads the geobiology group at the University of Copenhagen and participated in the study.
+The method used “provides a fundamental understanding of why minerals or sediments can preserve DNA…it’s a Pandora’s box we’re regarding to open,” says Karina Sand, who leads the geobiology group at the University of Copenhagen and participated in the study.

-Fragments so well preserved because frozen and found in little exploited surfaces, that for Mikkel Winther Pedersen, with this discovery, “we break the barrier of what we thought we could achieve in terms of genetic studies”.
+Fragments so well preserved because frozen and found in little exploited surfaces, that for Mikkel Winther Pedersen, with this discovery, “we break the barrier of what we thought we might achieve in terms of genetic studies”.

 “A million years was long thought to be the limit of DNA survival, but today we are double that.
 And obviously, that pushes us to look for sites,” he adds.